 Students will follow the sequence of study contained in Writing & Rhetoric Year 2 Books 3 and 4.
 The ultimate goal for the student will be to learn the art of writing through imitation.
 To achieve this goal, students will need to read fluently, listen carefully, examine models for imitation, and take progressive steps toward their goals.
-Therefore, student work and assessments will be completed in the text, using some online tools and assignments, through regular classroom participation, and through frequent writing assignments.
+Therefore, student work and assessments will be completed in the text, through regular classroom participation, and through frequent writing assignments.